Vegan Naan

 What If My Dough Doesn’t Rise?

-If dough doesn’t rise, let it rest a little longer until it does.
-There could be few reasons for this.
-Yeast has expired, liquids were too hot, not warm enough spot for rising, or maybe one of the ingredients was too cool and the yeast didn’t activate right away.
-This happened on my last batch, but ultimately the dough rose after about 2 – 2 1/2 hours.
+If the dough doesn’t rise, let it rest a little longer until it does.
+There could be a few reasons for this: the yeast has expired, the liquids were too hot, the spot was not warm enough for rising, or maybe one of the ingredients was too cool, and the yeast didn’t activate right away.
+This happened on my last batch, but ultimately, the dough rose after about 2 – 2 1/2 hours.

 How To Store Leftovers